opensearch-project/ml-commons/docs/tutorials/agent_framework/Chatbot_with_RAG.md

 # Topic

-> Agent Framework is an experimental feature released in OpenSearch 2.12 and not recommended for use in a production environment.
+> Agent Framework is an experimental feature released in OpenSearch 2.12 and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/ml-commons/issues/1161).

-> This tutorial doesn't explain what retrieval-augmented generation(RAG) is.
+> This tutorial doesn't explain what retrieval-augmented generation (RAG) is.

-LLM has some known limitation, one is the frozen world to the time when the LLM trained.
+One of the known limitations of large language models (LLMs) is that their knowledge base only contains information up to the time when the LLMs were trained.
-They have no knowledge about recent events and your internal data.
+LLMs have no knowledge of recent events or your internal data.
-We can solve this problem by using retrieval-augmented generation(RAG).
+You can augment the LLM knowledge base by using retrieval-augmented generation (RAG).

-This tutorial explains how to build your own Chatbot with Agent Framework and RAG (use your OpenSearch index as knowledge base).
+This tutorial explains how to build your own chatbot using the Agent Framework and RAG, supplementing the LLM knowledge with information contained in OpenSearch indexes.

-Note: You should replace the placeholders with prefix `your_` with your own value
+Note: Replace the placeholders that start with `your_` with your own values.

 # Steps

 ## 0. Preparation

-Follow step 0 and step 1 of [RAG_with_conversational_flow_agent](./RAG_with_conversational_flow_agent.md) to set up knowledge base index `test_population_data` which contains population data of US cities.
+Follow step 0 and step 1 of [RAG_with_conversational_flow_agent](./RAG_with_conversational_flow_agent.md) to set up the `test_population_data` index to provide supplementary information to the LLM.
+The index contains population data of US cities.

-Note the embedding model id, then create another knowledge base `test_tech_news` which contains recent tech news.
+Note the embedding model ID, which you'll use in the next steps.

-Create ingest pipeline:
+Create an ingest pipeline:
 ```
 PUT /_ingest/pipeline/test_tech_news_pipeline
 {